Frequently Asked Questions

 No, tax revenue is not a stated goal of the plan.

-What specific products that will emerge from the Concept Plan process?
+What specific products emerged from the Concept Plan process?

-- A document titled Hood River Westside Area Concept Plan that describes the vision for the area and recommendations for land use, affordable housing, transportation, parks and open space, and infrastructure.
+- A document titled Hood River Westside Area Concept Plan Report (December 29, 2017) that describes the vision for the area and recommendations for land use, housing, transportation, parks and open space, and infrastructure.

-- Recommended comprehensive plan and zoning map designations.
+- Three scenarios for comprehensive plan and zoning map designations that need further refinement.

 - Recommended comprehensive plan policies.

-- Recommended updates to the City’s Transportation System Plan, and as needed, the County’s Transportation System Plan.
+- Recommended updates to the City’s Transportation System Plan.

 - Draft text for updated zoning regulations.